benpickles/peity/README.markdown

 # Peity

-Peity (sounds like deity) is a simple jQuery plugin that converts an element's content into a simple mini `canvas` pie, line or bar chart.
+Peity (sounds like deity) is a simple jQuery plugin that converts an element's content into a simple mini `svg` pie, line or bar chart.

 ## Basic Usage